Exporting to Norway

 The Norwegian language

 Norwegian has a total of 5 million native speakers.
 The Norwegian language has two official forms, of which Bokmål is the most widely used.
-You can read more about the Norwegian language here.

 Norway is an attractive export market for European businesses, as Norway’s economy is strong and stable, and Norwegians have high purchasing power.
 The success of Norway’s economy is built on the oil industry, maritime trade and shipbuilding, fishing and fish farming, and timber production and processing.
 Norway’s economic growth has remained steady for decades.
-The salaries and standard of living of Norwegians are high, which makes it a sound choice to export products produced in other countries to Norway, where they can be probably sold at significantly higher prices.
+The salaries and standard of living of Norwegians are high, which makes it a sound choice to export products produced in other countries to Norway, where they can potentially be sold at significantly higher prices.
 To read more about Norwegian economic relations, visit the website of Norway exports.

 Norway’s main import goods